turingschool/mod-0-curriculum/shared/problem-solving.md

 Take a moment to reflect on each of the following questions:
 - This process is definitely slower than starting by writing code.
 Why might this be helpful, even though it takes more time?
 - Some pseudocoding is more helpful when we sit down to start writing the actual code.
 What are some characteristics of helpful pseudocode?

+## Final Notes About the Eval
+Your challenges for the evaluation are designed to be solved in only 10 minutes, so they won't be very long or complex.
+To prepare, focus on the simplest practice challenges first and then build up to harder challenges if you have extra time.
+Some other things to note:
+- Your partner won't be able to see your challenge.
+It's a good idea to give them a description of the challenge before starting to navigate them through it.
+- You are not expected to complete the entire problem solving process during the eval.
+You'll have about 2 minutes to internalize the prompt and maybe do some preliminary research before you start navigating.
+With such limited time, you may not have time to pseudocode and that's ok!
+- You are allowed to use resources including notes, google, etc.
+- If your partner is navigating, let them lead, but it's ok to offer suggestions if they are really stuck.
+Even if they make a small mistake, it's ok to let that go to see if they correct it independently before offering a solution.

 <div class="s-card">
   <h3>Check For Understanding</h3>